 Top

 Pronounced "cheen-kweh teh-rreh" in Italian, Les Cinque Terre is undoubtedly one of the most beautiful corners of Italy.
 It is located in the province of La Spezia, in Liguria in north-west Italy.
 It is a group of five very picturesque towns built into the side of high cliffs.
 The area is set on steep hills overlooking the Mediterranean.
-Prepare for your visit to Cinque Terre easily with our presentation of the region and the activities during your stay.
-In this guide, you can also find out about the various villages of the Cinque Terre.
+It's easy to plan your visit to Cinque Terre with this presentation of the region and the activities you can enjoy during your stay.
+This guide also introduces you to the different villages of Cinque Terre.

 1. Discovering the Cinque Terre